Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 Polyurethane Glue (PU)

-It is a unique synthetic rubber resin that binds objects well.
-Polyurethane is an all-purpose waterproof wood adhesive that reacts fast with moisture to form a hard fixture.
+It is a synthetic rubber resin that binds objects well.
+Polyurethane is an all-purpose waterproof wood glue that reacts quickly with moisture to form a hard fixture.

 For applications that demand sturdiness and longevity, the cured glue is robust.
 A popular choice for exterior work, it does not shrink or warp, is resistant to hot and cold, and doesn’t absorb moisture.

-Versatile for many substrates, it can be sanded down and painted once dried.
-It can be used on paper mache, wood, cloth, and if keyed properly, concrete, metal, plastics, stone and glass.
+Versatile for many substrates, it is sandable once dried.
+If keyed correctly, it can be used on porous material, concrete, metal, plastics, stone and glass.

 Both polyurethane and PVA glue are permanent.
-They are both polymer-based and can be used to permanently bind materials together.
-Polyurethane has a PSI rating of around 3500, while Titebond’s exterior-grade glue has the strongest bond failing at 3,750 PSI.
+They are both polymer-based and can be used to permanently bind an assortment of materials together.
+Polyurethane has a PSI rating of around 3500, while Titebond’s exterior-grade glue has the strongest bond, failing at 3,750 PSI.
 Both kinds dry quickly and require temperature to set properly.

 Polyurethane is an all-substance glue, unlike PVA glue, which is only used on wood materials.
-Its superior water resistance means this glue is ideal for outdoor tasks like decking.
+Its superior water resistance means this glue is ideal for outdoor use like decking.

-Tip: Turn the bottle upside down for storage.
-Always wear gloves before starting work with this, or you will have black hands for days.
-Please don’t ask how I know 😮💨.
+Suggestion: Turn the bottle upside down for storage.
+Always wear protective clothing and gloves before starting work with this, or you will have dirty, dark hands for days.
+Please don’t ask how I know 🙄.

 superglue stored in the kitchen fridge